acend/website-hugo/site/content/en/trainings/helm.md

           icon : "3"
           content : "<ul>
 <li>Our training is designed for people who already have prior knowledge of container technologies</li>
-<li>We recommend attending the Container & Kubernetes Basics or Container & OpenShift Basics training before registering for this course</li>
+<li>We recommend attending the Container & Kubernetes Basics or the Container & OpenShift Basics training before registering for this course</li>
 </ul>"

         - title : "Conditions"